 As well as Congress, Mia speaks in schools and juvenile halls on the importance of education and overcoming hardship.
 She speaks of her own battles with mental illness, addiction, poverty and overcoming it all, to become a five time international and world boxing champion.

 On November 23, 2014 Mia's son Julian, passed away at the age of 24.
 He was a talented artist battling Schizophrenia and addiction.
 His art was displayed at the Laguna Gallery of Contemporary Art and Air Laguna in Laguna Beach, California.
-His art can now be seen at his studio, "Stone Art" in Palm Springs, California, where an art program was started for young adults in his honor.
+His art studio, "Stone Art" in Palm Springs, California, is now a free center for young adults suffering from mental illness, including homelessness and addiction.
+Classes include art, boxing, yoga and meditation.
+Our boxing program also takes place at Step Up on Second in Santa Monica, California.

 St. John says of her son, "He was the light of my life and I will continue to fight for mental health until I take my very last breath".
 In 2015, Mia was named by CNN, "Mental Health Warrior", along with eight other inspiring people.
 For more information, please read Mia's article in The Washington Post on the loss of her son and her fight for Mental Health Reform:THE WASHINGTON POST